Welcome to the new KidsHealth website! See what is new.

 Yes - with effective treatment, it is possible to manage your child's symptoms and prevent flare-ups.
 It may take time to work out which treatment is best for your child.

-Are there any other health risks for my child with inflammatory bowel disease?
+Possible health risks for children with inflammatory bowel disease

 People with ulcerative colitis have an increased risk of colorectal cancer.
 Most people with ulcerative colitis will never develop colorectal cancer.
 But, because of the increased risk, once people have had ulcerative colitis for 10 years, they will have a colonoscopy every year.
 The outcome of colorectal cancer in people with ulcerative colitis is excellent because it is picked up early.